Install Docker for WindowsEstimated reading time: 6 minutes

 Where to go next

-Get started with Docker teaches you how to define and deploy applications with Docker.
+Get started with Docker is a tutorial that teaches you how to deploy a multi-service stack.

-Troubleshooting describes common problems, workarounds, how to run and submit diagnostics, and submit issues.
+Troubleshooting describes common problems, workarounds, and how to get support.

 FAQs provides answers to frequently asked questions.